 The bits 0 to 5 of the register 14 controls the inputs of the joystick port, and the bits 6 and 7 are other functions that do not interest us and therefore we'll not use them.
 Normally the joystick connector pins are not connected and therefore each corresponding bit in the register 14 is set to 1.
 As we press a button or move the joystick lever the pins are connected to ground and the corresponding bit is set to 0.

-This is the distribution of log 14 of the PSG:
+This is the map of the PSG's register 14:

 |b0||Pin 1 state|